Hopewell vs Kelly Lane Middle: A vs B, RRISD vs Pflugerville ISD ($390K vs $425K)

 TEA Distinctions 7 of 7 earned 7 of 7 earned

-For the full TEA breakdown on each campus, visit the Hopewell Middle School page or the Kelly Lane Middle School page.
+For the full TEA breakdown including rating history, visit the Hopewell Middle school page or the Kelly Lane Middle school page.

 The Neighborhoods

-Browse all homes zoned to Hopewell Middle School or homes zoned to Kelly Lane Middle School.
+Browse all homes zoned to Hopewell Middle or homes zoned to Kelly Lane Middle.

 Which School Fits You?